 Unlike the previous three, this easily stands out as quite different.
 While the leaves are the same colour as the basic Dracaena Marginata they are quite bit tougher and wider, laid out by the plant in an almost spiky ball shape (or perhaps they look like the end of a Dragon's tail) at the very top of each stem or cane.
 New leaves emerge pointing upwards, as they grow and are gradually replaced by newer leaves they start pointing sideways, before finishing off by pointing downwards.
 These downward facing leaves then yellow up and drop off, in this way the canes get longer and longer and the "balls" are able to "travel" (shown below).

-Light shade is best.
+Light shade is best for your Dragon Tree plant.
 For example actually sitting on a North facing window ledge, close to an East / West facing window or some distance away from a South facing one.
 The leaves will scorch if too bright, and if too dark the replacement leaves will be very small and limp looking.

 Keep soil moist at all times (never soggy).
 Cut back the watering in Winter but even then the soil shouldn't be allowed to dry out completely.